 St. Francisville

-A storybook river town just up Highway 61 — Spanish moss, magnolias, antebellum inns, and the only real hills for miles.
+A storybook town on the bluffs above the Mississippi — Spanish moss and magnolias, porch swings and gas lamps, and the only real hills for a hundred miles.
 Two nights.
-Just the two of us.
+Just us.

 My Abby — for months you've carried all of us.
 The kids, the grading, every early morning and every late night, always for everyone else.